ShadowNeuS: Neural SDF Reconstruction by Shadow Ray Supervision: Conclusion

 \section{Conclusion}

 Compared with NeRF supervising camera rays, we achieve fully differentiable supervision of shadow rays in a neural scene representation.
 This technique enables shape reconstruction from single-view multi-light observations and supports both pure shadow and RGB inputs.
 Our technique works well for both point and directional lights and can be used for 3D reconstruction and relighting.
 A multi-ray sampling strategy is proposed to handle challenges posed by surface boundaries in locating shadow rays.
-Experimental results show that our technique outperforms the SOTAs in both shape-from-shadow and photometric stereo, and it has the power to reconstruct scene geometries out of the line of sight.
+Experiments show that our technique outperforms the SOTAs in single-view reconstruction, and it has the power to reconstruct scene geometries out of the camera's line of sight.

+\parindent{0pt} {\bf Acknowledgements} This work was supported by the National Key R\&D Program of China (2018YFA0704000), Beijing Natural Science Foundation (M22024), the NSFC (No.62021002), and the Key Research and Development Project of Tibet Autonomous Region (XZ202101ZY0019G).
+This work was also supported by THUIBCS, Tsinghua University, and BLBCI, Beijing Municipal Education Commission.

 { }